 Phil Shao, Crib Ramp 1995

 Here’s another trick all the kids seem to know these days.
 Back in the crib ramp days though proper frontside nose grinds were as rare as a samsquanch sighting.
 By the way that’s from low to high and on pool coping.
-Fucking bad ass!
+Total bad ass!

 Classics: Phil Shao "Dedication"